uhhhci/iva-server/README.md

 # UHH Intelligent Virtual Human SDK IVA-SERVER
 The Service Connector enables the Intelligent Virtual Human SDK to reliably connect to various AI cloud services.
-Please note that the usage of the SDK requires ethical & responsible use.
-Details can be found [here](./LICENSE.md).

 It works together with:
 -  ``intelligent-virtual-agent-sdk`` [unity package](https://github.com/uhhhci/intelligent-virtual-agent-sdk)
 - ``intelligent-virtual-agent-examples`` [unity example project](https://github.com/uhhhci/intelligent-virtual-agent-sdk-examples)

+<span style="color:red"> ***Please note that the usage of the SDK requires ethical & responsible use.
+Details can be found [here](./LICENSE.md).***</span>

+***For more detail on the ethical Issues of impersonation and AI fakes we refer to the following [paper](https://zenodo.org/records/15413114):***

+Oliva, R., Wiesing, M., Gállego, J., Inami, M., Interrante, V., Lecuyer, A., McDonnell, R., Nouviale, F., Pan, X., Steinicke, F., & Slater, M. (2025).
+Where Extended Reality and AI May Take Us: Ethical Issues of Impersonation and AI Fakes in Social Virtual Reality (Version 1).
+Zenodo.

 ## General Information